timber-they/trebuchet/README.md

 # Trebuchet
-A peace of software supposed to simulate a (counterweight) trebuchet.
+A piece of software supposed to simulate a (counterweight) trebuchet.
 Run by calling
 ```bash
 ./run.sh main
 ```